sdcnku/micropython/docs/library/omv.image.rst

       This method is not available on the OpenMV Cam M4.

-   .. method:: stero_disparity(reversed=False, max_disparity=64, threshold=64)
+   .. method:: stero_disparity(reversed:bool=False, max_disparity:int=64, threshold:int=64)

-      Takes a double wide grayscale image that contains the output of two camera sensors side-by-side and replaces one of the images int he double wide image with the stero-disparity image where each pixel reprsents depth.
+      Takes a double wide grayscale image that contains the output of two camera sensors side-by-side and replaces one of the images in the double wide image with the stero-disparity image where each pixel reprsents depth.
 E.g. if you have two 320x240 cameras then this method takes a 640x240 image.